port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/calculation-property/calculation-property.md

 ---

-:::caution Parameters with special characters Parameter contains special characters (for example: `-`) or starts with a digit (for example: `@/#/$/1/2/3`), should be surrounded with single quotes.
+:::warning Parameters with special characters Parameter contains special characters (for example: `-`) or starts with a digit (for example: `@/#/$/1/2/3`), should be surrounded with single quotes.

 ```json showLineNumbers